sxchintha/ideamart-mspace-subscription-service/README.md

-# MCQ Karamu Backend
+# Manage Dialog and Mobitel Subscription Services

 ## Overview

-MCQ Karamu Backend is a Node.js Express API that provides authentication, subscription management, and device-based session management for the MCQ Karamu application.
+This is a Node.js Express API that provides authentication, subscription management, and device-based session management.
 The backend uses Firebase for authentication and SQLite for session storage.

 ## Features